GZ-Team/electron-release-server/docs/database.md

 work you will need to copy `database.json.template` to `database.json` and then change the applicable settings to match your database setup.

-To use these migration scripts you can run `npm run migrate up` to apply the changes to your database.
-You also have the option to undo the changes by running `npm run migrate down`.
+To use these migration scripts you can run `pnpm run migrate up` to apply the changes to your database.
+You also have the option to undo the changes by running `pnpm run migrate down`.